Niutao: European contact and Christianization

 The next European recorded as sighting Niutao was Obed Starbuck, a whaling captain, who visited Niutao on the Loper in 1825, naming it 'Loper Island'.
 Presumably this was on November 19 and or November 20, 1825.

+Charlie Douglas was an early trader on Niutao in the 1850s.
 Christianization of Niutao began in 1861, with the first introduction by the traders Mr Tom and Mr Jack with the help of Mr Ah Fong and Mr Tong.
 Mose, from Vaitupu, helped persuade the chiefs and people of Niutao to accept Christianity.
 The first preachers were a Samoan missionary and a Niuean missionary.
 Tapumanaia Kitiona was the Samoan missionary on Niutao who arrived in 1865 after graduating from Malua Theological College in Samoa.
-The Reverend A. W. Murray, of the London Missionary Society, visited in 1866.
+The Reverend Archibald Wright Murray, of the London Missionary Society, visited in 1866.
 Murray reported that a blackbirder (a slave ship seeking to kidnap workers to mine the guano deposits on the Chincha Islands in Peru) had called but no islanders were taken by the blackbirders because of the actions of McKenzie, the resident trader.
-In 1870, Tapu of Samoa and Sione of Niue, two teachers from the Samoa Fono Tele (General Assembly of Samoan Churches) were delivered to Niutao by the Reverend J. Whitmee.
+In 1870, Tapu of Samoa and Sione of Niue, two teachers from the Samoa Fono Tele (General Assembly of Samoan Churches) were delivered to Niutao by the Reverend Samuel James Whitmee.